 ACS has offered a prize of between £1,500 – £3,000 in financial assistance to a second-year Master of Fine Arts student at the Slade School of Fine Art (UCL) during their final year of study since 2017.

 2018 – Paula Morison

 The ACS Hardship Fund at Turps Art School is one of ACS’ most recent CIC initiatives.
 Founded in 2018, the Hardship Fund is designed to assist painters attending the Turps Art School Studio Programme who find themselves in financial difficulty.
 The grant was established in response to feedback from recent graduates who spoke of the difficulty of securing funding.

 Turps Art School is an artist-led painting programme that is often described as the ‘renegade art school that proves painting is not dead’.
 The School was founded in 2012 to provide a dynamic structure of mentoring, peer-led learning, talks and visitors within an open studio environment.

-In 2018 ACS began a partnership with the Royal Drawing Schools, an independent charity dedicated founded by the Prince of Wales to facilitate and promote the practice of drawing, to offer a £500 prize to assist one graduate as they move on to the next stage in their careers.
+In 2018 ACS began a partnership with the Royal Drawing Schools, an independent charity founded by HM King Charles III to facilitate and promote the practice of drawing, to offer a £500 prize to assist one graduate as they move on to the next stage in their careers.
 The ACS Drawing Prize is awarded to one student at the School’s end of year exhibition.

 2018 – Beth Rodway